 Heat the oil in a large lidded pan over a low-medium heat.
 Add the onions and carrots and saute gently for 10 minutes with the lid loosely on; stirring occasionally.
 Stir in the spices and garlic, cooking for a further 2-3 minutes, stirring.
 Don’t let it burn.

-Add in the vegetables and chickpeas, along with tomato puree, chopped tomatoes and up to 100 ml of water, if you think it needs it (end result of stew should be thick with a bit of sauce).
+Add in the vegetables and chickpeas, along with tomato puree, chopped tomatoes, preserved lemon juice and skin, and up to 100 ml of water, if you think it needs it (end result of stew should be thick with a bit of sauce).
 Bring up to the boil and then turn down to a very gentle simmer.
 Cover and leave for about 45 minutes.
 Do not peek more than once as the steam holds flavours that build up and drip down, helping to make this dish so tender, tasty and melt-in-your mouth.
 Season to taste after it cools down a bit.

 Make up the couscous at the end of the stew’s cooking time.
 The stew should be left for the flavours to develop as it cools a little.
 It actually (as with most stews) tastes better the next day.
 The tagine freezes well too.